Sinai insurgency: October

 On 14 October a total 12 soldiers and 15 militants were killed.
 On 17 October several clashes in North Sinai left 3 soldiers and 18 insurgents dead.
 On 30 October a military operation in North Sinai left 4 soldiers and 6 insurgents dead.

 November

 On 5 November Egyptian soldiers killed at least 11 terrorists.
 On 10 November army soldiers killed at least 6 insurgents.

 2017

 January

 On 9 January 2017, an attack by several gunmen and a truck bomb on a police checkpoint in El-Arish causing at least 13 deaths and 22 injuries, according to official sources.
 One of the attackers, drove a stolen rubbish truck loaded with explosive at the security checkpoint, as gunmen opened fire on police forces.

 April

 Palm Sunday church bombings

 In February 2017, ISIS produced a video calling for attacks against Christians.
-In April, ISIS attacked several churches in Egypt Known as Palm Sunday church bombings.
-The attacks killed over 363 people.
+In April, ISIS attacked several churches in Egypt known as Palm Sunday church bombings.
+The attacks killed more than 40 people.